esarks/SkylerThomas2/16_chapter-13-devils-run-secular.md

 The antidote is truth.
 Not just knowing it intellectually, but anchoring your identity in it.

-You are forgiven—completely, fully, eternally (1 John 1:9).
+**You are forgiven—completely, fully, eternally:**

+> "But if we confess our sins to him, he is faithful and just to forgive us our sins and to cleanse us from all wickedness."
+> — 1 John 1:9 (NLT)

-God is not angry with you—His wrath was satisfied at the cross (Romans 5:1).
+**God is not angry with you—His wrath was satisfied at the cross:**

+> "Therefore, since we have been made right in God's sight by faith, we have peace with God because of what Jesus Christ our Lord has done for us."
+> — Romans 5:1 (NLT)

-Your failures don't define you—Christ's righteousness does (2 Corinthians 5:21).
+**Your failures don't define you—Christ's righteousness does:**

+> "For God made Christ, who never sinned, to be the offering for our sin, so that we could be made right with God through Christ."
+> — 2 Corinthians 5:21 (NLT)

 You are free—the chains are broken, the prison door is open (John 8:36).
 No sin is too big for grace—grace is bigger than all of them combined (Romans 5:20).